-Up here, you can learn about how the idea of “race” was created by mankind and how it’s developed over time.
+Up here, you can learn about how the idea of “race” was created by mankind and how it has developed over time.
 How society used to care more about money and religious affiliations than skin color.

 And, of course, how that’s changed.

 On the Inter+FACE side of things, models were asked to define themselves based on their race.
 Or, rather, how the labels of their race have affected them throughout their lives.
 There are models from 1915 that were only defined by the color of their skin, but were never able to speak for themselves.
-The Inter+FACE project is meant to allow those voices to tell their own stories and help bridge the racial gaps that society has created.
+The Inter+FACE project is meant to allow those voices to tell their own stories and help bridge the racial gaps created by society.

 PostSecrets at the Museum of Us

-You may have heart of PostSecret.
+You may have heard of PostSecret.
 If you haven’t, it’s a book originally published in 2005 where people wrote their secrets.
-It had originally started as a blog before it was mistakenly shut down and marked as a “spam blog.”
+It started off as a blog before it was mistakenly shut down and marked as a “spam blog.”
 (It has since reopened.)